janewbaldwin/starter-academic/content/project/Tropical-Cyclone-Risk/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Tropical Cyclones"
-summary: "What is the risk of tropical cyclones to wellbeing?"
+summary: "What controls the risk of tropical cyclones, and what are their impacts across populations?"
 authors: []
 tags: []
 categories: []